 - Do you have enough in your emergency fund?

-- How do you plan to take care of your kids college education?
+- How do you plan to take care of your kids’ college educations?

 - When is the last time you checked your beneficiaries?

-Your advisor needs to know if it makes sense for you to invest or first take care of any pressing needs.
+Your advisor needs to know if it makes sense for you to invest, or if you should first take care of any pressing needs.

 2. They Don’t Tell You How They’re Paid

 There are many different ways that financial planners make money.
 They may be commission-based, fee-only, fee-based — or a combination of the three.
-Asking what the planner charges will help you know exactly what you are paying throughout the working relationship.
-If even after they explain it to you it doesn’t make sense, have them put in writing.
-That way you erase any doubt.
+Asking what the planner charges will help you to know exactly what you are paying throughout the working relationship.
+If even after they explain it to you it doesn’t make sense, have them put it in writing.
+That way, you erase any doubt.